snikproject/ciono/README.md

 # Support

-As a research prototype for a masters's thesis, we cannot offer support for CIONw.
+As a research prototype for a masters's thesis, we cannot offer support for CIONo.
 It was tested with Cytoscape 3.4.0 and may not work with other future versions.
 The author of the thesis and the prototype is Anatoli Zeiser, but he finished University and probably does not have time to support it as well but we will ask him if there are issues in the tracker.